ICRA-2019/srrg_hbst/README.md

 Showing the HBST matching performance for a sequence of 10 images using `indexed` Matchables. <br>
 The example sequence of 10 images is part of the repository and can be found under `examples/test_images`. <br>
-The example images are courtesy of the [KITTI Visual Odometry / SLAM Evaluation 2012](http://www.cvlibs.net/datasets/kitti/eval_odometry.php).
+All images are courtesy of the [KITTI Visual Odometry / SLAM Evaluation 2012](http://www.cvlibs.net/datasets/kitti/eval_odometry.php).

 ---
 Alternative catkin build: